 How an Atlanta Community Turned Guest Parking into Extra Income

 Shortly after Stephanie Hawksley took the role as Senior Property Manager at Platform Apartments in Atlanta, Georgia, she knew they needed to find a way to generate additional revenue in the five-level parking garage.
 Platform is a 324-unit mid-rise in an up-and-coming area near downtown.
-Visitors to nearby businesses began using up the free parking spaces in Platform’s guest parking.
+Visitors to nearby businesses began using up the free parking apartment guest spaces.
 Stephanie added premier parking near the doors for resident parking, but after seeing so many extra cars frequenting guest parking, she saw an opportunity for another source of parking revenue.

 Platform is on a quickly growing street that has five new mixed-use lease-ups close by, all with retail below them.
 The area has nearby breweries, coffee houses, grocery stores, and even a small music venue.
 The community offers residents designer apartments with luxury touches, with amenities including a fitness center, pool, outdoor kitchen, and more.
 But parking was becoming a challenge with so many vehicles parking in the garage.

-Not only did visitors to nearby businesses use Platform for a free place to park, stolen cars were being abandoned as well.
-With public transportation walking distance from Platform, people would also leave their cars in the parking garage before they hopped on the transit.
+Not only did visitors to nearby businesses use Platform's apartment guest parking for a free place to park, stolen cars were being abandoned as well.
+With public transportation within walking distance from Platform, people would also leave their cars in the parking garage before they hopped on the transit.

 The busy walkability of the area combined with the size of the community made it nearly impossible for the management team to track guest parking on their own.
 Seeing a trend for paid parking in neighboring garages motivated Stephanie to find an efficient way to charge for parking while still providing free and fair guest parking for residents and their guests.

-Stephanie’s regional manager connected her with Parking Boss by Luminous and shortly after, it was rolled out at Platform.
+Stephanie’s regional manager connected her with Parking Boss by Luminous for apartment parking solutions.
+And shortly after, it was rolled out at Platform.
 “The rollout process is so user friendly, and it’s so easy.
 It’s an extremely easy platform to use,” she said.
-The plan was to offer limited free parking for guests of residents and charge for all other vehicles using guest parking.
-Since implementing Pay-to-Park with Parking Boss, the 20 spaces in guest parking make Platform an average of $2,000 in ancillary income each month.
+The plan was to offer limited free parking for guests of residents and charge for all other vehicles using visitor parking.
+Since implementing Pay-to-Park with Parking Boss, the 20 apartment guest spaces make Platform an average of $2,000 in ancillary income each month.